gdelazzari/MailCruncher/README.md

 + Some parts are running very slow (like email deletion: spawning multiple threads could be a way to go)
 + It uses JSON files for >60MB databases (still I had no problems so far)
 + Not a lot of error checking
-+ Sometimes emails are not cached correctly locally and it ends up fetching them again for no reason, which slows things down even more (this is something that requires a bit of debugging)
++ Sometimes emails are not cached correctly and it ends up fetching them again for no reason, which slows things down even more (this will require a bit of debugging)
 + Saves your login details (password included) in plain text
 + Tested only on Linux
 + Only works with Gmail accounts